fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 ### VS Code

 I like to use VS Code as an IDE when developing.
 I prefer it because of its flexibility and ability to be developed by adding plugins.
-It’s also a reason why it’s free.
+It's also a reason why it's free.

 ```bash
 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https -y